isabella82828/Notion/README.md

+# Notion Mail CLI

+Welcome to Notion Mail CLI, a command-line interface (CLI) tool that allows you to send, read, search, and manage messages via the Notion API. 📨💌

-Notion Mail CLI is a super simple and fun Command Line Interface (CLI) tool, powered by the magical ✨ Notion API ✨.
+Notion Mail CLI is a simple and fun Command Line Interface (CLI) tool, powered by the magical ✨ Notion API ✨.
 It lets you send, read, search, and manage messages, all from the comfort of your terminal. 📨💌

 Perfect for developers who love keeping things organized but with a dash of cool tech. 😎

-## Features 💡
+**Features 💡**

 - 📝 **Send Messages**: Send messages to a specific recipient.
 - 📖 **Read Messages**: Check your inbox and read received messages.